krishnan-mani/space-odyssey/doc/instructions/module_1/steps.md

 Begin the workshop
 ===

 - Create the organization (assumption: the current account will be the parent account in the organization).

 Display currrent accounts in the organization.
-If the organization already exists, you will see a message listing the organization information and accounts in the organization, else you will see an Error message
+If the organization already exists, you will see a message listing the organization information and accounts in the organization, else you will see an error message

 ```bash
 # Display current accounts in the organisation
 workshop $ rake display_accounts
 Error: Your account is not a member of an organization.